How2Rev/How2rev.github.io/pages/C01/diffing.md

 # C01-08: Recovering Symbols of a Stripped Static Simple C Program

 In this challenge, we have 2 binaries:
-- `my_first_c_program.bin`: A simple C program that performs some basic libc calls and then exits.
+- `my_first_c_program`: A simple C program that performs some basic libc calls and then exits.
 - `libc.so.6`: The libc used to compile the program.

 The flag format is LRCTF{f1:f2:f3}, where